waylow/boneWidget/README.md

 2.7 explanation : https://vimeo.com/184159913

 ----------
-Current Bugs:
+To Do:
+-[feature] Find an easy way to add a selected mesh as the shape (rather than from the library)

+v1.6 Release Notes
--CRASH "DELETE UNUSED WIDGETS" is used
+-Fixed the "DELETE UNUSED WIDGETS" function (was crashing because the context was wrong)
--fails if the bone has a custom transform shape

 v1.5 Release notes
 -fixed the symmetrize error if the .L and .R were sharing the same shape and you tried to symmetrize

 v1.4 Release notes
--add function to clear widget from bone [DONE]
+-add function to clear widget from bone
--add operator to show/hide the collections [DONE]
+-add operator to show/hide the collections
--add operator that will resync the names of the wdgts to the bones [DONE] -add operator to delete unused widgets [DONE]
+-add operator that will resync the names of the wdgts to the bones -add operator to delete unused widgets
--add property to be able to rotate the widgets [DONE] -improve the ui [Done]
+-add property to be able to rotate the widgets -improve the ui
--add some default widgets (line, cube, half cube, circle, gear, triangle) [DONE] -fixed bug when 'custom bone transform' is enabled, size is incorrect [DONE]
+-add some default widgets (line, cube, half cube, circle, gear, triangle) -fixed bug when 'custom bone transform' is enabled, size is incorrect

 v1.3 Release Notes:
 -updated to work with latest 2.8 api